AzureAD/azure-activedirectory-library-for-dotnet/README.md

 ### Logs

-In order to configure logging, static property Callback of the LoggerCallbackHandler class should be set to the instance of class implementing IAdalLogCallback interface
+In order to configure logging, static property Callback of the LoggerCallbackHandler class should be set to the instance of a class implementing IAdalLogCallback interface

 ### Brokered Authentication for iOS